Red Curry Chicken

 - Cauliflower rice - Pulse florets in a food processor until broken up into ‘rice’-sized bits.
 Cook rice in one of two ways: 1) Microwave for 4 to 5 minutes and then fold in butter.
 Season with some salt and pepper; or 2) Heat a pan over medium-high heat and add butter.
 Saute cauliflower in heated butter for ~5 minutes, until tender but still crunchy.
 Season to taste with some salt and pepper.
 Watch this video for the full how-to on cauliflower rice.
 (Can be done up to 5 days ahead)

-- Potatoes / Turnips / Bell peppers / Garlic / Ginger - Prep as directed.
-(Can be done up to 3 days ahead)
+- Sweet potatoes / Turnips / Bell peppers / Ginger / Garlic - Prep as directed.
+Combine sweet potatoes and turnips.
+Store bell peppers in one container.
+Combine ginger and garlic in another container.
+(Can be done up to 5 days ahead)

 - Chicken - Chop into bite-sized pieces, season with some salt and pepper and tenderize with a fork.

 - Place sweet potatoes and turnips into a microwave-safe pan or bowl.
 Cover with wet paper towel and microwave on high until sweet potatoes are tender, ~3 minutes.
 (Turnips should still have a bit of crunch.)
 Season lightly with some salt and pepper.

 - Heat a Dutch oven or wok over medium-high heat and add first part of cooking oil.
 When oil is hot, sear chicken until golden brown on all sides, ~4 minutes total (it may not be cooked all the way through, but will finish in the sauce).
 Remove from pan and set aside.
 Return the pan to the burner and reduce heat to medium.

 - To heated pan, add second part of oil, bell peppers, ginger, garlic, and curry paste.
 Saute until peppers are starting to soften, 2 to 3 minutes